How to Put Your Resume Online

 This action will help secure the personal email from the spam one may receive after posting the resume, besides it allows to track emails relevant to the job search.

-But the best way to keep personal data safe is posted online resume selectively.
+But the best way to keep personal data safe is to post online resumes selectively.

 There are thousands of 10,000 job boards on the Web and some of them might sell the data from their clients’ resumes.
 One should act with discretion as nothing gets deleted on the Internet.